MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 `12@a5i0dj68dhg59458fjhd`

-The same goes for capitalization requirements, just capitalizae the first letter in the password -- as required.
+The same goes for capitalization requirements, just capitalize the first letter in the password -- as required.

 `!1A5i0dj68dhg59458fjhd`